 Carol Dragon teaches at the International Center of Photography in New York and has done a number of workshops in Italy, Dubai and Maine.
 PDN magazine ranked her as one of the top photography instructors in the article: The Best Photo Workshops: A Reader Survey.
 Carol is a Hasselbald Beta software tester and a presenter at Canon Live Learning Events.
 She consults for corporations, studios and individual photographers.
-Clients include Nickelodean, CBS, Scholastic Publishing, AOL Time Warner, Viacom, ACLU and Anson Mills.
+Clients include Nickelodean, CBS, Scholastic Publishing, AOL Time Warner, Viacom and Anson Mills.
 She has a BFA and an MFA from Rhode Island School of Design.Please click CAROL DRAGON WORKSHOPS blog to see images and projects from previous classes

-International Center of Photography – Spring 2015
+International Center of Photography – Fall 2015

-Fridays: 10 am – 1 pm
+Mondays: 10 am – 1 pm

-Private Workshops - Spring 2015
+Private Workshops - Fall 2015

 526 West 26th Street, Studio 804